FollowTheProcess/pytoil/docs/index.md

 ### Help

-Like all good CLI programs, pytoil (aswell as all it's subcommands) has a `--help` option to show you what to do.
+Like all good CLI programs, pytoil (aswell as all it's subcommands, and all *their* subcommands!) has a `--help` option to show you what to do.

 <div class="termy">